 In times of economic uncertainty, particularly when inflation is relatively low, investors tend to buy Gilts as they are perceived as a safe investment.
 This tends to force up the price of Gilts on the open market.

-As the price of a Gilt increases, the yield (the income that can be expected from that Gilt) falls – it is an inverse relationship.
-Since the financial crisis in 2008, the yield on Gilts has continued to fall from approximately five percent in Mid 2007 to an all-time low of less than one percent in August 2016.
-Major political events, such as Brexit contributed to this fall although there has been a small recovery in yields since the low point.
+As the price of a Gilt increases, the yield (the income expected from that Gilt) falls – it is an inverse relationship.
+Since the financial crisis in 2008, the yield on Gilts continued to fall from approximately five percent in Mid 2007 to an all-time low of less than one percent in August 2016.
+Many factors contributed to this fall but there has been a small recovery in yields since the low point.

-When calculating the transfer value scheme actuaries tend to take account of two main factors.
-First, they calculate how much it would cost a person to buy the same income provided by the final salary pension scheme if they had to purchase an annuity on the open market.
-Annuity rates are directly linked to Gilt yield and are therefore also at a low point, hence the higher the transfer value required to purchase the required annuity income.
+When calculating the final salary pension transfer values scheme Actuaries tend to take account of how much it would cost a person to buy the same income provided by the final salary pension scheme if they had to buy an annuity on the open market.
+Annuity rates are linked to Gilt yield and are therefore comparatively low.
+Hence, the higher the transfer value required to purchase the required annuity income.

-Secondly, some final salary schemes are prepared to offer incentives (in the form of high transfer values) to members of the scheme to transfer out and thereby reduce the scheme’s long-term liabilities.
+As discussed above some final salary schemes are prepared to offer incentives (by further boosting transfer values) to members of the scheme to transfer out.
+This reduces the scheme’s long-term liabilities.

-High transfer values may make a final salary pension transfer an attractive way forward for some but there is no guarantee the situation will not change in the short to medium term.
-Successive Governments have a history of tweaking (or indeed completely revising) pension and/or tax legislation.
+Transfer values may be relatively high but there is no guarantee the situation will not change in the short to medium term.
+Successive Governments have a history of changing pension and/or tax legislation.
 Even a small change in Gilt yields could cause a major re-think on transfer values.